Schmitt-Very-Cool/TheInfamousMachine/README.md

-# Welcome to The Infamous Machine!
+# Welcome to The Nefarious Machine!

 This is a fairly simple website I made in react to showcase my programs.

-You can view it at http://www.theinfamousmachine.com
+You can view it at http://www.thenefariousmachine.com